3.6 Provisions, Contingent Liabilities and Contingent Assets Provisions:

 3.20 Segment Reporting

 With respect (Ind AS - 108 Segment Reporting), the Management of the Company is of the view that the products offered by the Company are in the nature of Bulk Drug Intermediates and its related products, having the same risks and returns, same type and class of customers and regulatory environment.
-Hence, the business of manufacturing and processing of Bulk Drug Intermediates and its related products belong to one business segment only.
+Hence, the business of production and sale of Bulk Drug Intermediates and its related products belong to one business segment only.

 3.21 Government grants